tribbloid/spookystuff/IssueTracker.md

 OAuth can't handle malformed URL, should kick in after URL is canonized ........................................done

-history capability: read history data from cache
+wayback support: read history data from cache and wayback public database ..................only cache, need tests

-rewrite expression system using scala reflection API
+rewrite expression system using scala reflection API +